 Bowhay Institute for Legislative Leadership Development

-The BOWHAY INSTITUTE for LEGISLATIVE LEADERSHIP DEVELOPMENT (BILLD) is the only leadership training program designed exclusively for Midwestern legislators.
-BILLD helps newer legislators develop the skills necessary to become effective leaders, informed decision-makers, and astute policy analysts.
-The program offers a unique opportunity for lawmakers to improve their leadership skills and explore the issues of the day with nationally renowned scholars, professional development experts, and legislative leaders and colleagues from across the region.
+CSG Midwest’s Bowhay Institute for Legislative Leadership Development (BILLD) is the only leadership training program designed exclusively for Midwestern legislators.
+It helps newer legislators develop the skills necessary to become effective leaders, informed decision-makers and astute policy analysts.
+The annual program offers a unique opportunity for lawmakers to improve their leadership skills and explore the issues of the day with nationally renowned scholars, professional development experts, and legislative leaders and colleagues from across the region.

 BILLD is one of the many services that CSG Midwest provides to legislators through its staff support of the Midwestern Legislative Conference.
 The program offers a unique five-day educational experience for lawmakers from the MLC’s 11 member states (Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Nebraska, North Dakota, Ohio, South Dakota and Wisconsin) and the Canadian provinces of Alberta, Manitoba, Ontario and Saskatchewan.
 BILLD is highly interactive and offers a unique opportunity for legislators to share ideas and learn from one another.
 The learning experience includes: